sunjay/wolf-asm/docs.md

   of an immediate value.
 The immediate value will be substituted as-is for each instance of the name found throughout the file.
 The name may only be used in positions where an immediate would be valid.
-  * Scope: The constant name will be available for use in all statements after the `.const` directive.
-This includes statements in files included after the `.const` directive.
+  * Scope: The constant name will be available throughout the entire file and all included files, regardless of where it is declared.
 Multiple declarations of a constant name can exist as long as they have the same immediate value.
 It is a warning to redefine a constant name with a different immediate value.
   * Uniqueness: The constant name must be distinct from all labels declared anywhere in the program or in any included files.